 - Finally, having reduced carbon emissions by reducing waste, energy efficiency and by using renewable and cleaner sources of energy, neutralise the remaining unavoidable emissions through carbon offsetting schemes.

-The Government Office for the South West and the Carbon Trust used a simple five step plan, which is easily scalable according to the size of your organisation.
+Whilst the low carbon hierarchy’s grand ambitions may not fit all businesses, the Government Office for the South West and the Carbon Trust use a simple five-step plan, which is easily scalable according to the size of your organization.

 The five steps

 - Understand (establish the facts)